-  The clocks are going back one hour on Sunday 31st October at 2am, (basically that is November 1st in my diary!)
+The clocks are going back one hour on Saturday 30th October at 2am.
 Read on to learn and understand how to prepare your child for the time change as I explain how you can navigate your way through this clock change of going back 1 hour.

 I suggest 4 different options for you with detailed schedules below.

 You may be fearing that your already early starts at 5am is now going to be 4am.